 “I knew that my target audience was going to be people like me … so I looked for Instagram influencers that had that type of following,” Beaven said.
 Reaching out to influencers is always a great marketing idea, as they have such huge followings of potential customers, that you could benefit from.

-Several social media accounts posted about the cookie dough, generating online sales, and within a week of launching the No Baked website, Beaven was able to quit her job to pursue her new dream full-time.
+Several social media accounts posted about the cookie dough, generating online sales, and within a week of using a website maker similar to that of B12 and launching the No Baked website, Beaven was able to quit her job to pursue her new dream full-time.